pallavideore/TimesheetNew/README.md

 # timesheet
-build this project using Maven Build to generate War file !
+build this project using automatic triger for every push !